-Feature updates: We've added the ability to include an image in your SMS message since this video was produced.
+We've also added the ability to include an image in your SMS messages.
+Learn more here.

-Notice: If you will send SMS messages to the US or Canada from this number, register your Sender Profile now.
+Notice: If you will send SMS messages to the US or Canada, register your Sender Profile now.

 Any businesses sending SMS or MMS messages that do not have their Sender Profile registered may be subject to blocked messages and/or noncompliance fees.